 PA-8600 PA-RISC Processor

-The PA-8600 is an 64-bit HP PA-RISC processor from HP, released in 2000 and based on a modified PA-8500 (1998) in a new manufacturing process to achieve higher clock speeds.
-Released shortly after the PA-8500, the PA-8600 was offered by HP as direct upgrade path for many HP 9000 servers and workstations for up to 550 MHz clock speed, utilizing the newer HP Runway+ DDR bus.
+HP PA-8600 are 64-bit PA-RISC processors released in 2000, based on a modified PA-8500 RISC processor core in a new manufacturing process to achieve higher clock speeds.
+PA-8600 processors were offered by HP as direct upgrade path for HP Unix workstations and servers with up to 550 MHz clock speed, utilizing the newer HP Runway+ DDR bus.

-PA-8600 are basically uptuned PA-8500 processors, rated for higher clock speeds and a modifed manufacturing process at Intel, HP’s fabrication partner for a while in the 2000s before switching to IBM with the enhanced PA-8700 RISC CPU.
+PA-8600 were very similar to the earlier PA-8500 processors, but were rated for higher clock speeds with a modifed manufacturing process from Intel, HP’s fabrication partner for a few years in the 2000s.
+There were few other changes to the PA-8600 processor logic.

 Processor details